-In order for the CDN to cache and deliver your files effectively, it adds several headers to your files when completing an HTTP response and request.
+In order for the CDN to cache and deliver your files effectively, it adds several headers to HTTP requests to origins and responses to end users.

 - Via: This particular header is added when the CDN requests a file from your Origin server.
 It is quite useful if you need to identify exactly which requests are being made by the CDN to your Origin server.